 Danny Elfman (The Nightmare Before Christmas, Tim Burton’s Batman) orchestrated an unforgettable score.

 The Chemistry between Peter & Mary Jane felt natural.
-Not awkward or cringeworthy like Anakin & Padme’s scenes from “Attack Of The Clones.”
+Not awkward or cringeworthy as in Anakin & Padme’s scenes from “Attack of The Clones.”

 Action Sequences were stunning which kept me entertained.